thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Topology and tools build results
 --------------------------------

-The topology files are all in the topology folder.
+The topology files are located in the topology folder.
 Copy them to the target machine's /lib/firmware/intel/ folder.

 The *sof-logger* tool is in the *tools/logger* folder.
 Copy it to the target machine's /usr/bin directory.